Exclusive psalmody: Objections

-Therefore, new songs concerning the works and deeds of Jesus from the NT are commanded and required for proper worship.
+Therefore, the argument goes, new songs concerning the works and deeds of Jesus from the NT are commanded and required for proper worship.

 Additionally, EP doctrine does not allow the "whole council of God" to be included in sung worship, vs allowing it in all other elements.

-psalmos and the use of musical instruments
+Psalmos and the use of musical instruments

-One objection to the non-use of musical instruments is that the Greek word ψαλμός (psalmos) literally means " a striking of strings".
+One objection to the non-use of musical instruments is that the Greek word ψαλμός (psalmos) literally means "a striking of strings".
 This means that the use of musical instruments is implied by the word itself.